yanqin26/Reproduction_of_wavelet_denoising_1/README.md

 # Reproduction_of_wavelet_denoising_1
 Reproduction of paper, all by my own with out professor advising, spend me a whole day.
 This is my first try in a journal, i guess i do my best, written this code in twice(first one got a bug but i can't find out, so i write a new one).
 The truth is, my code didn't work well, The signal is somewhat distorted and the noise is not effectively removed.
 This may or may not be a coincidence.
+Cheak my whole note from https://github.com/yanqin26/Wavelet_Denoising_Literature_Survey